CamKem/express-gms-api/docs/responses.md

 # Responses

-Need to be to document based on the error codes in the codebase
+This is the codes associated with all the error responses that the API can return.

 ### Standard Error Responses (4xx and 5xx)
 - BAD_REQUEST: The request was malformed.
 (400)